What Is The GRA?

 Outsourced Accounting Reporting and CFO Advisory

 One is outsourcing the financial reporting entirely.
 Get out of the business of running an accounting business as well as an accounting business and let the pros take over.
-There are many providers to take that burden away, take that turnover of staff and vulnerability away and give you what you need in a much more accurate and timely way.
+There are many providers to take that burden away; they remove the turnover of staff and vulnerability away and give you what you need in a much more accurate and timely way.

 If you have a great staff that’s been there forever and is operating like a well-oiled machine but is on the old antiquated platform, there are several VAR operators to take you to this new virtual platform.
-They will install it, implement it, train your people and support you so that you have access to this new technology, and this improved and simpler way of running your business.
+They will install it, implement it, train your people and support you so that you have access to this new technology, and the improved and more straightforward way of running your business.

-there are always Consultants out there who I call industry experts who can give you insights and Intelligence on how your operating and what you can do to improve.
+There are always Consultants out there whom I call industry experts who can give you insights and Intelligence on how your operating and what you can do to improve.

-To manage, you’ve got to have reporting, and you’ve got to compare it to a plan.
-Reporting should always focus on the variance and then solve the riddle of what caused it.
+To manage, you’ve got to use reporting and compare it to a plan.
+Reporting should always focus on the variance and then solve the riddle of what caused the variation.
 Profits improve only with corrective action.
-You can’t sit there and mall over things and worry and talk to your friends and talk to the staff and get upset and then get upset, that doesn’t prove anything.
+You can’t sit there, mull over things and worry, and talk to your friends and the staff and get upset; that doesn’t fix anything.
 Action improves profits.
 Find the problem, solve the problem, fix the problem.
-There are many platforms and programs out there to help you simplify your business by using these tools, and you want to add advice, discipline, and direction.
+There are many platforms and programs out there to help you simplify your business by using the tools while adding advice, discipline, and direction.
 If you don’t have it in your management team today, you can add it by picking the right advisors.

-That’s our story for today, and I like to thank you all for attending, and I’m certainly available to talk further or answer questions in the future at trusted CFO.
-We’re here in Atlanta and you can find us at www.tcfos.com, or you can Google me, Steven Gross, CPA on the web.
-I’m there far too completely, I have no privacy, but I’m accessible all the time.
+That’s our story for today.
+I want to thank you for attending, and I’m certainly available to talk further or answer questions in the future at Trusted CFO.
+We’re are located in Atlanta, and you can find us at www.tcfosolutions.com, or you can find me when you Google Steven Gross, CPA.
+I have no privacy, but I’m accessible all the time.